 By Swami Karma Karuna, Anahata Yoga Retreat

-We are currently living through a time that has thrown the ‘norm’ out the door and despite the challenges for many, it is also a wakeup call, an opportunity to think about our lives and take stock.
+Recently, we have been living through a time that has thrown the ‘norm’ out the door and, despite the challenges for many, it is also a wakeup call – an opportunity to think about our lives and take stock.

 Jnana yoga is a process of sincere self-inquiry with the aim of finding true inner wisdom.
 Whilst the physical practices of yoga continue to be important, looking in and connecting to the inner voice is taking on a life of its own.
 In Jnana Yoga, the mind is used to question its own nature, and to go beyond the illusions and identification with the body, thoughts and ego to connect with the deepest source.
 Jnana Yoga is closely linked with the process of meditation and particularly the development of mindfulness or witness awareness, which is used to reflect back on our actions and thoughts with the aim of gaining deeper self-understanding.

 Learning to witness or be the non-judgmental observer of whatever occurs at the different layers of experience is an important key to becoming free from the influence of past conditioning, impressions, traumas and inner material that influences the current life experience.

 In our daily life, we are almost always externalized, relating to life with the five senses.
 The inputs through the ears, eyes, hands, nose, and mouth ignite different mental states, projections in the future, reinforcing attachments, likes, dislikes and forming a robust trap for the mind.
 The practices of Jnana Yoga provides tools to help the practitioner become free from the constrictions of the lower mind.